elasti-jeans/qa-scripts/ssh/README.md

 sudo easy_install pexpect

 - Make sure you have a key ready to be used, e.g. ~/.ssh/id_rsa.pub
+- Make sure you have docker installed and your user can use it without sudo.
+  You can always run the script under sudo, but this is not recommended.

 If you don't - run ssh-keygen to create one